solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 # 09 / Troubleshooting

-As applications are running and executing in cloud environments it is always a possibility that something unexpected can occur.
-This section details a few common issues and the troubleshooting steps for each.
+As applications are running and executing in cloud environments, it is always a possibility that something unexpected can occur.
+This chapter covers a few common issues and the troubleshooting steps for each issue.

 ## Common MySQL issues

 Debugging operational support issues can be time consuming.
-As previous discussed, configuring the right monitoring and alerting can help provide useful error messages and clues to the potential problem area(s).
+Configuring the right monitoring and alerting can help provide useful error messages and clues to the potential problem area(s).

 ### Connectivity issues

-Both server misconfiguration issues and network access issues can prevent clients from connecting to a Azure Database for MySQL instance.
+Both server misconfiguration issues and network access issues can prevent clients from connecting to an Azure Database for MySQL instance.
 For some helpful connectivity suggestions, reference the [Troubleshoot connection issues to Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/howto-troubleshoot-common-connection-issues) and [Handle transient errors and connect efficiently to Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-connectivity) articles.

 #### Misconfiguration